Jessica Motaung: Miss Gauteng

 She won the Miss Gauteng 1997 crown.

 Miss South Africa

 Motaung was first princess to Miss South Africa 1997 winner Kerishnie Naicker.
 Due to Naicker not be able to make the Miss World event she was selected to represent South Africa at Miss World 1997.

 Miss World

 She was named second princess to Miss World 1997 winner Diana Hayden of India.
-She won the named Miss World Africa 1997 title.
+She won the Miss World Africa 1997 title.

 Outside Football

 In 1998 she was the presenter of Speak Out, an investigative news programme produced by the South African Broadcasting Corporation.